ehabkost/habkost.net/habkost-net/pages/draft-cpuid.markdown

 * **Feature filtering** (see above): when not using the `-cpu ...,enforce` option, the same QEMU command line may result in different CPUID flags.
-* **-cpu host**: the `host` CPU model in QEMU will use KVM-provided host CPUID data, which may change when live migrating to a different host.
+* **-cpu host**: the `host` CPU model in QEMU will use KVM-provided host CPUID data, which may change when live migrating to a different host[^host-migration].
 * **QEMU bugs**: if not careful about live migration compatibility it's easy to introduce changes that affect CPUID flags in QEMU.
 Bugs like these can go undetected for a long time because there's no CPUID data validation during live migration.

+[^host-migration]: In theory, live migration using `-cpu host` can work if
+    strict conditions are met.
+In practice, it's very easy to break and it's discouraged.

 # (TODO) How libvirt controls CPU features